 NOTE: Most meal plans are sold with an allotment of a certain number of meal swipes each week.
 Unused swipes do not transfer to future weeks.

 Board plan meals for the upcoming week are reset every Monday at 3 am.
 Leftover swipes from the previous week are deleted at that time.

 Meal Transfers to Retail Facilities

 A lunch swipe at a retail location is the only swipe permitted for that meal period, regardless of the meal plan.
 You may not swipe again at residential dining halls until the dinner period, which starts at 5:00 pm.
-The cash equivalency for a board meal lunch transfer is $8.00.
-Purchases over that amount must be supplemented by Eli Bucks or meal credit dollars.
+The cash equivalency for a board meal lunch transfer is $9.00.
+Purchases over that amount must be supplemented by another form of payment.

 Dining Points can carry over from Fall to Spring semester only.
 Points remaining after the Spring Semester will NOT be reimbursed.

 As a rule, rebates of meal plan payments are not permitted unless a student is leaving the University early in a semester or under other very extenuating circumstances.
 This policy is governed by the University; for specifics, go to: Rebates for board charges are governed by the Undergraduate Regulations.